zhoyoyo/lede25-animation/README.md

 ```

 Now you have a graphic that animates by scrolling the page.

+##### 💦 Exercise Interlude 1 💦
+*Make the graphic responsive to window resizing*
+Update the x, y, width and height attributes of the squares inside the `handleResize` function.

-##### 💦 Exercise Interlude 💦
+##### 💦 Exercise Interlude 2 💦
 *Create a photo scroll*

 Use the template in the folder `/scrollama-sticky-example` to create a photo gallery.
 Remember to change three places: